Getting ready for your new home

 Council Tax Reduction

 Council Tax is due for all homes and all homes have to pay water and sewerage charges, even if on full benefits.
 You may also be entitled to Council Tax Reduction depending on your individual circumstances.
-You may be able to get an estimate of the Council Tax Reduction or Housing Benefit you are entitled to by using the Housing Benefit and Council Tax Reduction Calculator.
+More information is available on our Apply for Council Tax Reduction (CTR) and/or Housing Benefit (HB) page.

 No offer of permanent accommodation, either Council or Housing Association, will come furnished.
 It is your responsibility to get things like a bed or seats for your living room and electrical goods for your kitchen.